Original Broadcast Date: April 9, 2026

 For nonprofit finance professionals, AI introduces new questions about trust, ethics, stewardship, and the future role of human judgment in mission-driven organizations.
 While automation promises efficiency and insight, it also requires thoughtful leadership to ensure technology strengthens rather than distracts from organizational purpose.

 In this webinar, nonprofit finance and industry leaders join Sage Intacct for an open and practical discussion about how AI is already influencing nonprofit finance.
-The conversation will explore real-world applications, emerging challenges, and how organizations can move from uncertainty toward informed, strategic adoption.
+The conversation explores real-world applications, emerging challenges, and how organizations can move from uncertainty toward informed, strategic adoption.

 Participants will gain perspective on how finance leaders can help shape responsible innovation while maintaining transparency, values, and long-term impact.